Zakopane City & Culture

 Situated at the very bottom of the Gubałówka funicular station, this sprawling, bustling outdoor market is the authentic trading hub of Zakopane.
 Visitors can browse hundreds of stalls selling traditional warm sheepskin slippers, intricately patterned wooden boxes, mountain honey, thick woolen sweaters, and carved wooden toys.
 The scent of grilled oscypek (smoked sheep’s cheese) fills the air all year long.
 It is the absolute best place in the entire region to practice your bargaining skills and purchase truly authentic souvenirs directly from local artisans.

-storefront Local Souvenirs local_mall Authentic Craft
+storefront Local Souvenirs Market Location open_in_new

 8. Oscypek Museum